Frequently Asked Questions (FAQ)

 Besides special events or projects that may take place on weekends, the internship follow the same class calendar as any other class; therefore you are supposed to work Monday/Thursday.

 Yes.
 For semester internship you are supposed to go to your internship twice a week for 5 hours each time.
 Considering the commuting time, you should dedicate 2 half-days to the internship.
-Summer won’t incur any conflicts since you will be registered for the two classes that constitute the Internship program (ROST 370 and Italian 300).

 As part of the course that complements the internship, students are required to write an internship blog with a minimum of 10 weekly entries, a final paper, and a 2 page Engaged Learning paper.
 An in-class presentation of the experience completes the list of assignments.